-Agro-dealers want 35% Urea produced in Nigeria sold in local markets
+Agro-dealers want 35% urea produced in Nigeria sold in local markets

-The National President of NAIDA Kabiru Fara who said this during an interview with Tribune Online urged the Nigerian government to expedite actions and commence the Growth Enhancement Support (GES) Scheme which will be funded by the African Development Bank (AfDB).
+The National President of NAIDA Kabiru Fara who said this during an interview with Nigerian Tribune, urged the Nigerian government to expedite actions and commence the Growth Enhancement Support (GES) Scheme which will be funded by the African Development Bank (AfDB).

 “Without the GES farmers cannot have access to subsidised farm inputs because the price of urea fertilizer has gone high, also the NPK fertilizer, a bag of urea in the Nigerian market is as high as N18,000, but two years ago it was sold N5,500 to farmers.